bergerhealer/TrainCarts/README.md

 The new models are bound to durability values of the golden pickaxe.
 You can spawn these trains using:
 * [Spawn Sign](https://wiki.traincarts.net/p/TrainCarts/Signs/Spawner)
 * [Train Spawn Chest Item](https://wiki.traincarts.net/p/TrainCarts/Train_Spawn_Chest): <code>/train chest [name]</code>
 * Create it in the attachment editor.
-You can find the items to use with /train model search
+You can find the items to use with <code>/train model search</code>

 #### The following train names can be spawned
 * loco - Spawns locomotive without animations